JohnDTill/Forscape/README.md

 ### Focus on the problem, not the implementation details

 **Forscape** solves engineering problems with an unprecedented level of abstraction so you get reliable results quickly.
-This high-level approach starts with intuitive syntax.
-Program with the same notation you use to write equations thanks to our innovative math rendering with semantic formatting.
+This high-level approach starts with intuitive syntax using math rendering with semantic formatting.
 Matrices, fractions, symbols– write code using the same notation you use to think through problems on the whiteboard.

 ![alt text](root_finding.png?raw=true "Forscape")